A product page is where people decide whether they need your products or not. Yet, traffic to this page type is not necessarily hot traffic.

 People are about to pay for something they’ve never seen, held or firsthand tested.
 The anxiety that the products might not meet expectations is the main reason for cart abandonment.
 Clearing these concerns with a coherent returns policy would encourage people to buy the products.

-Payments – Highlight if an instalment plan is available
+Payments – Highlight if an installment plan is available

-For products with high value, the availability of an instalment plan contributes significantly to the cart abandonment rate (or conversion rate).
-The principle is simple, if an instalment plan is available, make it clear and visible so that people can easily be aware of it.
+For products with high value, the availability of an installment plan contributes significantly to the cart abandonment rate (or conversion rate).
+The principle is simple, if an installment plan is available, make it clear and visible so that people can easily be aware of it.